arjungandhi/arjungandhi.com/content/projects/robots/swolkat.md

 # The Blurb

 This project was a shot at my childhood dream of making a robot that can walk.
 Somehow I also convinced my school to give me college credit for it.
 Me and my team designed built and programmed a 12 DOF quadruped over the course of 8 months.
+Due to some mechanical errors the quadruped was not able to hold up its own weight but this should be easily fixable in future generations of the mechanics.

+# What I did

+On this project I was primarily responsible for the programming and controls of the robot.
+I worked on everything from the math on the controls to the high level visualizations of the robots.

 # Features
   - Carbon Fiber and 3d printed body